*Always at the end of a word

 *Always ends in the letters L, E

--cle stands for Consonant, the letter L, the letter E which is the Consonant L E Syllable.
+-cle stands for Consonant, the letter L, and the letter E. This is the Consonant L E Syllable, usually shortened to -cle.
 The dash indicates that there are letters in front of these letters.
 No word can begin with this syllable, it always comes at the end of words.
+(Though there can always be an ending after the -cle like in tables.)

 TEACH ALONG THE WAY ●●●